sobaee/dict2mdx/README.md

 <br />

 ### Finally:
 If requirements are met and all dependencies are ready, your conversion will run smoothly and your .mdx dictionary will be ready, to be used by Multi-dictionaries viewers which support .mdx files (ex.
-DictTango, Bluedict, Mdict, Golden Dict PC, etc).
+DictTango, Bluedict, Mdict, GoldenDict PC, etc).

 Thanks to "4pda.to" guy "cсpizz" who made the primary version of this automatic script who inspired me to update the script, make a similar python script and make it more useful.
 [LINK to the original script](https://gist.github.com/glowinthedark/e393730e8477bb64f86fc99ec21d6303).